maggie980000/FYP-code/README.md

 # Network, Covariates, or Both: A study on dynamic network data with covariates
 This is the repo for my Final Year Thesis at NUS.

+I believe in the power of film as an art form with a profound social impact.
+In my thesis, I aim to investigate the types of films people enjoy in contemporary China, the size of various movie interest groups, and the trends in their preferences.
+As a data science student and film enthusiast, I am committed to supporting the often marginalized film art community by leveraging my technical skills and unique data narratives.

 **Thesis Objectives:**
-- Identify clusters or segments of users in a social media network and interpret the segmentation.
+- Identify clusters or segments of users in a social media network and interpret the resulting segmentation.
 - Compare the segments identified from different data sources, i.e. network, covariates, or both.

 ## Data Collection and Description
 In this thesis, we collect user movie rating data from [Douban, a movie rating website](https://movie.douban.com/) spanning April 2023 to September 2023 and construct a dynamic user network that incorporates user attributes or covariates.